AbreezaSaleem/react-voice-recorder-player/README.md

 ```

+## Troubleshooting
+This section provides solutions for known issues related to browser compatibility:
+- Issue: Playback option not working on iOS devices
+  - Due to browser limitations on iOS devices, the playback option may not work as expected.
+In the meantime, consider testing on other browsers or devices for full functionality.
+- Issue: Playback option not working on Mac Safari in Codesandbox
+  - Codesandbox is unable to play the recorded audio on Safari Mac.
+More details of the issue can be found here https://github.com/AbreezaSaleem/react-voice-recorder-player/issues/1

+Please note that this list may be updated as new issues are identified and resolved.
+Contributions from the community are welcome in identifying and fixing any bugs.
+We appreciate your help in making this project better!

 ## Contributing
-We welcome contributions to improve `react-voice-recorder-player`!
+We welcome contributions to improve `react-voice-recorder-player`.
 To contribute, please follow these steps:

 1. Fork the repository and clone it to your local machine.
 2. Install the package dependencies by running npm install.